MashyBasker/zinc/README.md

-# Simple Lang Compiler
+# Zinc Compiler

-This repository contains the implementation of a compiler for SimpleLang, a custom-designed programming language.
-The compiler translates SimpleLang code into assembly code for an 8-bit CPU.
+This repository contains the implementation of a compiler for Zinc, a custom-designed programming language.
+The compiler translates Zinc code into assembly code for an 8-bit CPU.

 ## Project structure